All Episodes

 And sometimes to our detriment, we let feedback and the opinions of others shape our own self-image.

-But in my professional life I had mastered it, I didn't care what the critics said.
+I didn't care what the critics said.

 In fact, I learned to take criticism from certain people as a measure of success.

-Uh and people who are addicted to substances, be it alcohol or whatever, are mostly medicating pain that they don't have the knowledge or the will to deal with.
+And people who are addicted to substances, be it alcohol or whatever, are mostly medicating pain that they don't have the knowledge or the will to deal with.

 And that's primarily what I learned.

-My my life has been totally changed.
+My life has been totally changed.

-I know that a lot of people that you were with there relapsed, uh, and you feel very fortunate that you didn't.
+I know that a lot of people that you were with there relapsed, and you feel very fortunate that you didn't.

 What do you attribute that to?

-Uh I bought into the program.
+I bought into the program.

 Plus, you know, I was addicted medically a few short years ago.

-Um I totally, totally bought into it.
+But I totally, totally bought into it.

-I it it it was so life-changing.
+It was so life-changing.

-Uh I I look back on it, I actually can't I I can't believe I did that.
+I actually can't believe I did that.

 All right.

-Uh and also we want to get this in for you before we take this break.
+And also, we want to get this in for you before we take this break.

 Tyson pleaded guilty in September to a single felony count of cocaine possession and misdemeanor driving under the influence count.